 Ketamine: Dependence vs. Addiction

-Dependence occurs when a person feels the need to use a substance or engage in a behavior in order to cope with daily life.
+Ketamine dependence occurs when a person feels the need to use a substance or engage in a behavior in order to cope with daily life.
 The dependence is often physical and can create feelings of anxiety and irritability if the individual is unable to access the substance or activity.

-On the other hand, addiction is an even stronger state of compulsive behavior that involves frequent and excessive use of a substance or engagement in a behavior despite negative consequences.
+On the other hand, ketamine addiction is an even stronger state of compulsive behavior that involves frequent and excessive use of a substance or engagement in a behavior despite negative consequences.
 Addiction is not only characterized by physical dependence on the substance but also involves psychological attachment as well.

 A person who is addicted will find it difficult to resist cravings, feel pleasure while engaging in the behavior and continue to do so despite any negative outcomes.
 This means that addiction goes beyond simply being dependent on something because there are more powerful psychological motivations behind it.